shaanu22/Vagrant_Jenkins_Sonarqube_and_Nexus_Servers/README.md

 Automating the setup of 3 machines Nexus , Sonarqube , Jenkins this will facilitate testing complete pipelines for Devops

-ths main setup shell scripts was created from this repo https://github.com/devopshydclub/vprofile-project/tree/ci-jenkins/userdata
+ths main setup shell scripts was created from this repo with minor modifications https://github.com/devopshydclub/vprofile-project/tree/ci-jenkins/userdata

 # download the files